Brigitte Bardot: Legacy

 The French drama television series Bardot was broadcast on France 2 in 2023.
 It stars Julia de Nunez and is about Bardot's career from her first casting at age 15 and until the filming of La Vérité ten years later.
 In 2023, she was mentioned in Olivia Rodrigo's song "Lacy" from her album Guts, and Chappell Roan's "Red Wine Supernova" from her album The Rise and Fall of a Midwest Princess.

-On May 12, 2025, the 90–year–old Bardot was interviewed at her house in Saint-Tropez for 47 minutes.
+On 12 May 2025, the 90-year-old Bardot was interviewed at her house in Saint-Tropez for 47 minutes.
 The interview was broadcast on the French network BFMTV and was her first television appearance in eleven years.
 During the interview she discussed her acting career, songs, love of nature, life memories, and her good health, again expressing her commitment to animal rights.
 She also said, "Feminism isn't my thing.
-I like guys", regarding her criticism of feminism and feminist organizations that she has called "excessive or ideological", and expressed her views on the legal problems of Nicolas Bedos and Gérard Depardieu saying, "Those who have talent and put their hands on a girl's buttocks are relegated to the bottomless pit.
+I like guys," regarding her criticism of feminism and feminist organizations that she had called "excessive or ideological", and expressed her views on the legal problems of Nicolas Bedos and Gérard Depardieu, saying: "Those who have talent and put their hands on a girl's buttocks are relegated to the bottomless pit.
 We could at least let them continue to live.
 They can no longer live."
-She also revealed that she does not use a mobile phone or computer.
+She also revealed that she did not use a mobile phone or computer.